Gig Economy, Empowerment or Exploitation?

 Are people getting exploited in the gig economy?

-Just like in any type of work, there are those who make sure that their employees are well taken care of.
-On the extreme end, there are those who take advantage of people so they can minimize the cost of doing business so they can maximize their profit.
-Whatever it is to minimize the cost, it is more likely paying people as little as possible or cutting corners by removing benefits and insurance.
+Just like in any type of work, some make sure that their employees are well taken care of.
+In the end, some take advantage of people so they can minimize the cost of doing business so they can maximize their profit.
+Whatever it is to minimize the cost, it is more likely to pay people as little as possible or cut corners by removing benefits and insurance.

 Gigs and side hustles can be an option for some but most people see it as a primary source of income in these difficult and uncertain times.